e-ngo/dragonfly/README.md

 ### Security Audit

-A third party security audit was performed by Trail of Bits, you can see the full report [here](docs/security/dragonfly-comprehensive-report-2023.pdf).
+A third party security audit was performed by Trail of Bits, you can see the [full report](docs/security/dragonfly-comprehensive-report-2023.pdf).

+### Security Policy

+If you discover a security vulnerability within Dragonfly, please report it according to our [Security Policy](https://github.com/dragonflyoss/community/blob/master/SECURITY.md).

 ## Community

 Join the conversation and help the community.
+We have a number of ways for you to get involved:

 - **Slack Channel**: [#dragonfly](https://cloud-native.slack.com/messages/dragonfly/) on [CNCF Slack](https://slack.cncf.io/)
 - **Github Discussions**: [Dragonfly Discussion Forum][discussion]